DFE-Digital/register-trainee-teachers/app/views/api_docs/reference/v0.1/_reference.md

 ## Draft version 0.1

 Version 0.1 is a draft version of the API.
-It is not yet officially released.
+It was released on 15 April 2024.

 It is designed for testing and feedback purposes only.